jackmott/jackmott.github.io/_posts/2016-8-13-adventures-in-fsharp.markdown

     loop 0
 ```

-Investigation of the IL revealed [*dark magiks*](/images/dark-magiks.png) being done by the compiler, having to do with invoking the comparer function a special way.
-If anyone knows what is going on here, I'd love to learn.
-So keep in mind that testing and IL inspection will be necessary to know for sure if
-a recursive implementation is a problem.
-It may not be.
+It took some care to realize this performance improvement, early attempts were actually worse.
+So keep in mind that testing and IL inspection will be necessary to know for sure if a recursive implementation is a problem.
+It often is not.

 ### Notes on Benchmarking